huong-tra-nguyen/isec6000-assignment1-task2/README.md

 1. Clone this repository to your local machine: git clone https://github.com/huong-tra-nguyen/isec6000-assignment1-task2.git

-Note: This repository contains 2 modified files from react-storefront that will enable the storefront to be accessible at http://localhost:3009/
+Note: This repository also contains 2 modified files from react-storefront that will enable the storefront to be accessible at http://localhost:3009/

 2. Go to the cloned repository: cd saleor-platform/